Darrow8/firebase-ex-proj/README.md

 The project already has a firebase environment setup.

+Look around online if you want/are confused, just cite anything you use from online

 ## Next Steps

 1. Add a food html prompt (copy from the other two -- email + password)